odf/inkling/README.txt

 Current features:

 * Inklings - ActiveRecord models can act_as_inkling - giving them friendly URLs.
-Routes configured are with inkling_match(:foo).
+Routes configured are mapped with inkling_match(:foo).
 Simply write the controller CRUD to define your inkling.
 * Themes - themes are collections of layouts, partials and templates which are recorded in the database and written out into file format for use.
 * Feeds - feeds can be used to create RSS, Atom, and Email lists.
 Feeds take strategies and sources, allowing any sort of aggregate information to be assembled.
 * Logs - logs are modelled in the database, and categorised.
 They can be used to notify users of what has happened in the system, or fine grained auditing.